kaaron1/raspi-imgsender/README.md

 Watch the output.
 If there are errors, you will see them.
 If not, you will see output saying images are taken, uploaded, and the new url.

 To stop the app, use ```Ctrl-C```

+For audio prompting of the photo process, open the url: http://your-bluemix-nodered-app.mybluemix.net/audio to create a websocket that will receive the speech to text output.

+The dialog includes a name that is spoken after the picture is taken.
+To update the name that is provided, post using https://your-bluemix-nodered-app.mybluemix.net/demo and enter into the form the name to be spoken and a key (defaults to THIS_APP_KEY) .
+You can change the APP_KEY by editing the switch node after the http input /demo POST node.